 2 wraps: tortillas, pitas, etc

-Lay out the wrap and top with lettuce, creamy caesar, tomatoes, chicken sausage slices, and fries.
+Lay out the wrap and spread with hummus.
+Then top with tomatoes, chicken sausage/chicken burger pieces, and fries.

 Roll and enjoy!

 Wrap the bottom in wax paper or foil for street-food eatability.
 Is eatability a word?
 WordPress seems to think so and isn’t correcting me!